Experience relief from TMJ pain through gentle, safe, and effective chiropractic care at Freitag Family Chiropractic in the Twin Cities.

-TMJ pain is most often caused by improper motion of the joint that connects the jaw bone or mandible, to the skull through the temporal bone.
+TMJ pain is most often caused by the improper motion of the joint that connects the jaw bone or mandible to the skull through the temporal bone.

 Problems can arise from the muscles around the joint, the disk within the joint, or the bony portion of the joint itself.

 Imbalances between the muscles that open and close the jaw are the most common culprit.

 Like those provided in our Bloomington, MN clinic, conservative treatments can be as effective as any surgery for most patients with TMJ Disorder.

 Treatment consists of light massage for tight jaw muscles, gentle mobilization to restore movement to restricted joints (including your neck and upper back), and prescribing exercises to improve flexibility.

 Activator chiropractic is highly effective at relieving TMJ pain and restoring proper alignment and motion to the mandible or jaw bone.

 The Activator Technique TMJ Testing Exam identifies the mandible-temporal bone misalignment or dysfunction and guides the gentle correction of the joint.

 The thumb is used as a force buffer to ensure a specific and gentle correction when performing the adjustment.